 The Temporary Worker’s Agency (sometimes abbreviated to TWA)

-- Depending on the role that the agency is placing the worker, they may need to conduct a risk assessment to ensure there are no health and safety concerns.
-If there are, adjustments may be required.
+- Depending on the role, the agency may need to conduct a risk assessment to ensure there are no health and safety concerns.

-- If adjustments are not made to ensure the working environment is safe for the agency worker, the agency may need to seek alternative work which is identically paid.
+- If adjustments are not made to ensure the working environment is safe, the agency may need to seek alternative work which is identically paid.

-- Agencies must ask the end-hirer about basic working conditions and pay – assuming the worker is going to be with the same company after 12 weeks.
+- Agencies must ask the end-hirer about basic working conditions and pay where the assignment is expected to exceed 12 weeks.

 The End-Hirer

-- If a risk assessment is carried out, the end-hirer is required to make the necessary changes to ensure the workplace is suitable for workers (in regards to health and safety).
-If the end-hirer is unable to conduct a risk assessment, they must alert the recruitment agency and they may decide to end the professional relationship.
+- If a risk assessment is carried out, the end-hirer is required to make the necessary changes to ensure the workplace is suitable.

 The Agency Worker

-- Agency workers must provide their recruitment agency with a record of employment history – to help the agency determine when the AWR should be implemented.
+- Agency workers must provide their recruitment agency with a record of employment history to help determine when AWR applies.

 The ‘Swedish derogation’ model

-As we know, there had been historical cases where employers had taken advantage of temporary workers because they could get away with treating them poorly when compared to permanent members of staff.
+As we know, there had been historical cases where employers had taken advantage of temporary workers because they could treat them less favourably than permanent staff.

 What should agency workers do if they are not being treated fairly?

-Having contacted your recruitment agency and possibly the end-hirer and you believe you’re not being treated fairly under the Agency Workers Regulations, it may be necessary to claim through an Employment Tribunal.
+If you still believe you are not being treated fairly under the Agency Workers Regulations, it may be necessary to make a claim through an Employment Tribunal.